 get used ALL the time, for all different things.
 They also make the pattern block cards

 that go with them, to use for more instruction type learning/play.
-We don’t have the cards yet, but she loves the blocks
+My younger children love using the pattern block cards independently while I school with my olders.

 4. Unifix Cubes